Estate Planning

 There are Three Documents you should have

 When you are feeling young, healthy and immortal, the idea of creating a Will seems unnecessary and even morbid.
-But, a Will sets out who would administer your estate, and who is to receive your assets.
+But, a Will sets out who will administer your estate, and who will receive your assets.

 If you have children you should be discussing who might get guardianship of your children to avoid dispute between your family members.
 Do not just assume your parents or other relatives will step in to take care of your little ones after you pass away.